cucapra/latte23/web/content/_index.md

 | {{time(t="3:20pm", l="3:20-3:40pm")}} | Break |
 | {{time(t="3:40pm", l="3:40–4pm")}} | Discussion & Closing |

-Talks in the sessions are 7 minutes.
+Talks in the sessions are 7 minutes, each with 1 minute of short clarification questions.
-Each session will have 9 minutes of shared discussion time directed toward all the authors in a given session.
+Each session will have 6 minutes of shared discussion time directed toward all the authors in a given session.

 ## Keynote